Community licence for carriage of passengers

 - Processing the application

-- Changing the terms and conditions of the activity licence
+- Changing the conditions of the Community licence

-- Suspension of a licence and termination of economic activities
+- Suspension of the Community licence by the operator and termination of economic activities

 A Community licence is required for domestic and international carriage of passengers (occasional services, regular services) for a charge by a bus (as of 10 seats including the driver’s seat) and by an automobile with 6–9 seats (including the driver’s seat).